 The opinion of the Third Court of Appeals can be found here.

 Coursetrends was represented by Steven Tepera at the trial court level, and Mr. Tepera and Gretchen Scardino represented the company through appeals.
-Mr. Tepera is a member of the firm’s employment, patent litigation, business tort, and securities law groups.
+Mr. Tepera is a member of the firm’s employment, patent litigation, and commercial litigation groups.